extrabacon/python-shell/README.md

 Checks the syntax of the file and returns a promise.
 Promise is rejected if there is a syntax error.

+#### `version(pythonPath?:string)`

+Returns the python version.
+Optional pythonPath param to get the version of a specific python interpreter.

 #### event: `message`

 Fires when a chunk of data is parsed from the stdout stream via the `receive` method.
 If a `parser` method is specified, the result of this function will be the message value.
 This event is not emitted in binary mode.